Installation

 Using Docker Compose

 A convenient way to pull up the artiq master and the artiq ctlmgr is to use docker compose.
-You can thus replace the above using the following
+You can thus replace the above using the following compose file (you can also find this file in the repository)

 services: